hugolopesgoncalves/ObsidianBlog/notions cours tryhackme/cours réseau/LAN/LAN INTRODUCTION.md

 if a wire is cut == all brocken
 ![[Pasted image 20250911064258.png]]
-a switch is use to connect devices a router is use to connect networks
+a switch is use to connect devices a router is use to connect networks root = connecter